Praise and Prayer

 The lot was used in the allocation of the tribes in the land.
 In general, we might ask, what mistake could be made if they had been placed otherwise?
 But the question would only manifest our ignorance of God, and His plan and purpose.
 In His counsels, each tribe had its part to play, and this required that they receive their proper place upon the stage.
 In some cases, we can get a glimpse of this.
 Judah and Jerusalem should not be far apart, for rule and religion were combined in Israel.
 The fact that the Levites had no allotment, and lived among the other tribes should show us that all was designed for the purpose God had in view.
 So the land was distributed by lot, not to leave it to chance, but to make sure that God's plan was carried out.

-One of the most delightful and God honoring customs in Israel was the yearly allotment of the farmland.
+One of the most delightful and God-honoring customs in Israel was the yearly allotment of the farmland.
 The farmers did not own or lease or live on their land as with us.
 Their homes were in little villages, with the houses clustered together for safety and mutual protection, in the midst of the cultivated ground.
 This was not reckoned theirs at all.
 They were merely tenants.
 It belonged to Jehovah, and was redistributed to them every year by lot.
 In this way, they were continually reminded of their absolute dependence on their God, Who not only supplied the soil, but provided the sunshine and the rain from heaven, without which it was worse than useless.
 Their food and clothing, the very necessities of life, were annually doled out to them directly from His living and loving heart.

 The cultivated ground was divided into parcels, according to the number of plows and teams in the village, and these were allotted, not to each man alike, but according to his ability to farm it.
 If he had only one plow he received a single lot.
 If he had many teams he was given accordingly.
-First, the villagers and farm lands were separated into groups with a head to each company.
-At first, a number of marked pebbles, corresponding to these groups, was put in a bag by the village elder, and an innocent little child drew one out for each group.
+First, the villagers and farmlands were separated into groups with a head to each company.
+At first, a number of marked pebbles, corresponding to these groups, were put in a bag by the village elder, and an innocent little child drew one out for each group.
 The individual farmer was allotted his land in the head of his group.
 The head of the group was first allotted all the land for all the men in his company.
 They were considered to be in him.

 Let us pause at this point to enjoy this precious picture of our place in Christ.
 Our allotment is in His.
 We were chosen in Him.
 God has given Him the highest allotment in the heavens.
 But it is not for Himself alone.
 He, like the head of a village group, shares His allotment with all who are in His company.
 The individual allotment comes later.
 After each group has been assigned its section of the village lands, pebbles were again put in a bag for each plot or parcel, and each individual received that which Jehovah apportioned to him.